oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/array-transform/README.md

 and browse and download samples.

 The basic steps to build and run a sample using VS Code include:
- - Download a sample using the extension **Code Sample Browser for Intel oneAPI Toolkits**.
+ - Download a sample using the extension **Code Sample Browser for Intel® oneAPI Toolkits**.
- - Configure the oneAPI environment with the extension **Environment Configurator for Intel oneAPI Toolkits**.
+ - Configure the oneAPI environment with the extension **Environment Configurator for Intel® oneAPI Toolkits**.
  - Open a Terminal in VS Code (**Terminal>New Terminal**).
  - Run the sample in the VS Code terminal using the instructions below.

 To learn more about the extensions and how to configure the oneAPI environment, see [Using Visual Studio Code with Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html).

-After learning how to use the extensions for Intel oneAPI Toolkits, return to this readme for instructions on how to build and run a sample.
+After learning how to use the Extension Pack for Intel® oneAPI Toolkits, return to this readme for instructions on how to build and run a sample.

 ### Auto-Attach